roqua/autovar/README.md

 * `vars` - the `vars` used.
 * `subset` - the `subset` used.
 * `log_level` - the `log_level` used.
 This setting is restored at the end of `var_main` to its original value.
 * `model_queue` - the list of models specified by only parameters, used as the main queue in `var_main`.
-This is a a list of objects with class `var_model`.
+This is a list of objects with class `var_model`.
 * `accepted_models` - the sorted list of accepted models and their var results.
-This is a a list of objects with class `var_modelres`.
+This is a list of objects with class `var_modelres`.
 Each accepted model has properties `parameters` to retrieve the model parameters, and `varest` to retrieve the var result.
 * `rejected_models` - the list of rejected models and their var results (excluding those from `model_queue` that did not have a specified lag).
-This is a a list of objects with class `var_modelres`.
+This is a list of objects with class `var_modelres`.
 Each accepted model has properties `parameters` to retrieve the model parameters, and `varest` to retrieve the var result.

 #### Syntax